Dialpad LogoDialpad Logo Icon

 In addition to your sales call template, here are a few more ways you can optimize sales call planning for your team.

 Salesforce and HubSpot are two popular CRMs that offer powerful sales tools and automations, but there are many other options on the market, and some businesses even have custom “homegrown” CRMs.
-The main thing to remember when choosing a CRM is to make sure it integrates seamlessly with your collaboration platform or business phone system.
+The main thing to remember when choosing a CRM is to make sure it integrates seamlessly with your business phone system.

 For example, Dialpad integrates with CRMs like HubSpot and Salesforce to automatically log activities and calls for reps—and they can even make phone calls directly within Salesforce: